digitalbazaar/did-io/README.md

 PRs accepted.

-Small note: If editing the Readme, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.
+If editing the Readme, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.

 ## Commercial Support